sqlraft/hctree/doc/hctree/testserver.md

     sqlite3_hct_jounal_init dbhdl
     dbhdl close
 ```
   2. Create and configure a "testserver" object in follower mode.
+And to
+      use 8 threads to synchronize the database.
 ```
     hct_testserver T my_follower.db
-    T configure -follower 1
+    T configure -follower 1 -syncthreads 8
 ```
   3. Run the server object.
 ```